wuyenlin/pebrt/README.md

 python3 -m torch.distributed.launch --nproc_per_node=2 --nnodes=1 lift.py
 ```

+Following arguments are available:
+- `--bs` : batch size.
+Default: 2.
+- `--num_layers` : number of Transformer encoder layers.
+Default: 2.
+- `--resume` : accepts the path to a trained weight when you want to resume training.
+- `checkpoint` : accepts the path to a trained weight when you want to evaluate or visualize the results.
+- `--eval` : activate evaluation mode, to be used together with `--checkpoint`.

 ## Animate results

 With (pre-)trained weights, you can visualize and animate the results on our huan model using the code below.